clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * ClojureBridge normally makes a distinction between coaches and TAs (teaching assistants).
 * We will try to form groups with two coaches per group.
 * You can decide on one coach to take the lead, or you can tag-team.
-* There will also be some "floating" TAs that can go around ang help.
+* There will also be some "floating" TAs that can go around and help.

 # Coaching Dynamics (Ideas)